 Creativity emerged first under the rule of Shogun Tokugawa Ieyasu (1542–1616) when merchants discovered the value in the arts as an important aspect of cultural development and they wanted to compete equally with the elite upper classes.

 This period in history is defined by a ‘great peace’ and in the new eastern capital an expansion of urban centres meant artistic communities began to flourish under a diverse patronage with competing aesthetic sensibilities.

 In the military elite historically Shogun, Daimyo and Samurai had been required to cultivate moral values and aesthetic sensibilities.

 Now during the Tokugawa or Edo period, the two lower orders of the social hierarchy the artisans and merchants, were free to reap the economic and social benefits of their age.

-The Edo culture at this time could be said to have reached the summit of feudal culture; a maturity of a traditional society while on the other, the rise of new culture formed in am all new commodity economy, accelerated the decline of old values and allowed a new culture to emerge.
+The Edo culture at this time could be said to have reached the summit of feudal culture; a maturity of a traditional society.
+The rise of an all new culture , formed in an all new commodity economy, accelerated the decline of old values allowing the new culture to emerge.